 The wrongful death of a loved one can be emotionally and financially devastating to a family.
 Wrongful death laws have been created to protect and compensate the family for these tremendous losses.
 The Albuquerque personal injury attorneys at Collins & Collins, P.C. are here to help you both understand and navigate the wrongful death laws in New Mexico.

-Legal Issues Can Be Complex
+Legal Issues Can Be Complex and Challenging

 Some of the legal requirements can be complex and sometimes a little overwhelming in light of all the other much more important things that a family must deal with upon the loss of a loved one.